 The Capitol Corridor Joint Powers Authority's (CCJPA) Bicycle Access Plan (hereafter "Plan") identifies specific actions both on the train and at stations, which, working together with its partners, CCJPA can take to improve bicycle access to/from train stations, and on the train.
 Demand for bicycle access to and from the trains has grown sharply as a percentage of total ridership and has outstripped the designated bicycle capacity on the train.
 Supporting bicycle access to/from Capitol Corridor service remains a core goal of the CCJPA for the benefits that accrue to the service, the riders, and the communities along the route.
 With the assistance and support of community experts, local and regional agencies, bicycle advocacy experts--including the train riders who regularly travel with bicycles--the CCJPA presents the Bicycle Access Plan as a tool to ensure safety onboard the train but also to continue the vital role bicycles play for existing and future Capitol Corridor customers, the environment and the economies that are supported by Capitol Corridor service.
-This draft of the Plan will be refined based on a mode of access survey conducted between November 15-December 15, 2012 with the intention of a February 2013 adoption by the CCJPA Board.
+This final Plan was refined based on a mode of access survey conducted between November 15-December 15, 2012 and adopted February 2013 by the CCJPA Board.

-1.1.
-Background
+1.1 Background